JetBrains/kotlin-web-site/pages/docs/tutorials/native/multiple-backends.md

 We use `-target` argument of the `konanc` to specify the platform.
-It is also helpful to use `-output` to clearly instruct the compiler on where to create the compiled binary.
+It is also helpful to use `-output` to clearly instruct the compiler on where to create the compiled binary, e.g.

 ```
 > konanc -target iphone_sim -output bin/iphone_sim main.kt